 For container orchestration, Kubernetes has the greatest momentum, gaining a lot of recent market share especially with many big companies' clear acceptance.
 Google, AWS, Azure, Oracle, VMware, Red Hat and Pivotal are all supporting K8s via the CNCF.

-As you can see, when deciding what container management tooling or service is the best fit, it's important that organisations introspect on their own maturity, goals, staff expertise and the level of vendor-provided support that's expected.
+As you can see, when deciding what container management tooling or service is the best fit, it's important that organizations introspect on their own maturity, goals, staff expertise and the level of vendor-provided support that's expected.

 You can also read these suggestions quoted (along with other industry leaders’ thoughts ) in the Tech target article by Alan Earls (The role of container management software in IT ops).